 Herbal ingredients are soaked in water at night to make a decoction next morning.
 This is cooked till water reduces to half.
 After cooling, the herbs are rubbed and this is filtered.
-Sugar and Asl (Honey) are added in filtrate and Qiwam (Basic Solution of Particular consistency) is prepared.
-It is triturated, till it become white.
+Sugar and Asl (Honey) are added infiltrate and Qiwam (Basic Solution of Particular consistency) is prepared.
+It is triturated until it becomes white.

 Benefits of Khamira Gaozaban Sada

-- It calms mind and hence helps to get better sleep.
+- It calms the mind and hence helps to get better sleep.

-- It gives strength to vital organ of body, such as heart, brain, liver etc.
+- It gives strength to the vital organ of the body, such as heart, brain, the liver, etc.